dkriegner/xrayutilities/doc/source/index.rst

  * **Numpy** a Python module providing numerical array objects (version >= 1.9)
  * **Scipy** a Python module providing standard numerical routines, which is heavily using numpy arrays (version >= 0.13.0)
  * **h5py** a powerful Python interface to HDF5.
+ * **lmfit** a Python module for least-squares minimization with bounds and constraints (needed for fitting XRR/XRD data)

 For several features optional dependencies are needed:
  * **Matplotlib** a Python module for high quality 1D and 2D plotting (optional, version >= 3.1.0)
- * **lmfit** a Python module for least-squares minimization with bounds and constraints (optionally needed for fitting XRR/XRD data)
  * **IPython** although not a dependency of *xrayutilities* the IPython shell is perfectly suited for the interactive use of the *xrayutilities* python package.
  * **mayavi** only used optionally in Crystal.show_unitcell where it produces a superior visualization to otherwise used Matplotlib 3D plots